 EXPECTATIONS: Attendance and participation are the most critical part of the course.
 As lessons will build on each other, as well as inform the various deliverables throughout the semester, each student's presence and engagement is critical to the completion of the course.
-In the case of illness or other unexpected absences, please notify the instructor.
+In the case of illness or other unexpected absences, please notify the instructor prior to the start of class.
 Unexcused absences will negatively impact your final grade.